-Further guidanceon submitting a risk assessment plan can be found in the ABS Guidance Notes on Risk Assessment Applications for the Marine and Offshore Industries and ABS Guidance Notes on Qualifying New Technologies.
+Further guidance on submitting a risk assessment plan can be found in the ABS Guidance Notes on Risk Assessment Applications for the Marine and Offshore Industries and ABS Rules for Alternative Arrangements, Novel Concepts and New Technologies (Part 1D).

 The risk assessment is to address all interactions between new technologies via the New Technology Qualification (NTQ) process, conventional technologies, system-of-systems integration, role and responsibilities of the human operator, human-machine interface, operational environment and interactions between the Function and external parties.